nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Add a person : `add`

 Adds a person to the list.
-At least one of `NAME` or `GITHUB` must be provided.

 Format: `add [name/NAME] [github/GITHUB] [address/ADDRESS] [role/ROLE] [timezone/TIMEZONE] [phone/PHONE] [email/EMAIL] [slack/SLACK] [telegram/TELEGRAM] [tag/TAG] `

+- At least one of `NAME` or `GITHUB` must be provided.
+- The input formats for each attribute can be found [here](#parameter-input-formats)

 Example:
 - `add github/johndoe`